martin-magakian/Amazing-Cloud-Search/README.md

 > This exemple can be used with the IMDB default index that you can select when creating your Cloud Search.

-It indexes movies which implement SearchDocument (just an ID):
+It indexes movies which implement CloudSearchDocument (just an ID):

-	public class Movie : SearchDocument
+	public class Movie : CloudSearchDocument
 	{
 		public List<string> actor { get; set; }
 		public string director { get; set; }